ndonfris/ts-movie-list/README.md

 expo start
 ```
 * lastly use your device with _expo go_ installed onto it to scan the qr code.

+As pointed out to me on piaza, ios devices don't allow expo links to shared.
+Therefore if you are on an device the official link below does not work.
+It is recommended the the installation method above is followed but,
+for andriod users, the [ __official url__ ](https://expo.dev/@ndonfris29/ts-movie-list?serviceType=classic&distribution=expo-go) might work.

 ---